EIS1600/presentations/2022_09_DOT2022/index.md

 ### Concluding Part: the Future Value

-- *Hand-written Text Recognition* (HTR) is really catching up: it will allow us to extract texts from manuscripts with high accuracy;
+- *Hand-Written Text Recognition* (HTR) is catching up quickly: it will allow us to extract texts from manuscripts with high accuracy;

 - We can use this ML approach to evaluate entire collections and libraries;